In this post

 TL;DR

 NIS2 Article 21 requires in-scope organisations to implement appropriate and proportionate cybersecurity risk-management measures and prove they operate in practice.
-It covers 10 mandatory areas (risk, incidents, continuity, supply chain, secure development, testing, training, crypto, access/HR security, MFA/secure comms).
-Readiness = ownership + evidence pack + improvement cycle.
+It covers 10 mandatory areas: risk, incidents, continuity, supply chain, secure development, testing, training, crypto, access/HR security, and MFA/secure communications.
+Readiness means three things: ownership, evidence, and an improvement cycle.
+Use the NIS2 Article 21 Readiness Assessment below to score your current controls and identify the gaps that need attention first.

 If you want structured support, Sunbytes Compliance Readiness helps you build an evidence pack and a prioritised remediation roadmap aligned with Article 21.